polkadot-developers/substrate-docs/content/md/en/docs/tutorials/smart-contracts/develop-a-smart-contract.md

 ### Build the WebAssembly for the contract

 After you test the `incrementer` contract, you are ready to compile this project to WebAssembly.
-After you compile the smart contract to WebAssembly, you can use the [Contracts UI](https://contracts-ui.substrate.io) to deploy and test the smart contract on your local contracts node.

 To build the WebAssembly for this smart contract: